Winton M. Blount: Legacy

 Blount and his wife Carolyn, were philanthropists and notable patrons of the arts.
 Together they founded the Blount Cultural Park in Montgomery, which is home to the Montgomery Museum of Fine Arts and the Alabama Shakespeare Festival.
 The Blounts donated the land and a 100,000 square foot theater as the new home of the Alabama Shakespeare Festival in 1985.
 The cost was $21.5 million and at the time was the largest private donation to an American theater.

 In 1980, Blount received the Golden Plate Award of the American Academy of Achievement.

 The Winton M. Blount Elementary School in Montgomery County, completed in 2003, is named in his honor.
 Located on the city's rapidly growing east side, it is one of the largest elementary schools in the region.

-The Blount Undergraduate Initiative, a liberal arts honors program for Blount Scholars, was started at the University of Alabama.
-Blount Scholars reside in the Blount Living Learning Center on the campus.
+The Blount Scholars Program (originally The Blount Undergraduate Initiative), a liberal arts honors program, was started at the University of Alabama in 1999 after Blount donated several million dollars.
+Blount Scholars reside in the Blount Living Learning Center on campus.

 The Winton M. Blount Center for Postal Studies and the Winton M. Blount Research Chair, both at the Smithsonian National Postal Museum, were founded with an endowment from the Blount estate.